Aura vs. Zander Identity Theft Protection 2025: Which Is Best For You?

 What are Zander’s downsides?

-Zander is a great identity theft protection service, but it does have a few downsides.
+Zander is a good identity theft protection company, but it does have a few downsides.
 The biggest is definitely the lack of credit monitoring, which means you’ll need to handle that yourself with another service.

 Another downside is that the company collects and shares user data with third parties and affiliates.
 This isn’t unique to Zander, but it’s still a bit disappointing for a company selling an identity theft protection service.